microsoft/react-native-windows-samples/website/versioned_docs/version-0.72/getting-started.md

 For information on the options that `react-native-windows-init` takes see [React Native Windows Init CLI](https://microsoft.github.io/react-native-windows/init-cli).

+> RNW 0.72 depends on Node >= 16.0, but some transitive dependencies may require newer versions of Node.
+If you're using using Node 16 and see dependencies errors about needing a newer version of Node, you can either upgrade your version of Node, or supress the errors with `yarn config set ignore-engines true`.
+See [microsoft/react-native-windows#12711](https://github.com/microsoft/react-native-windows/issues/12711).

 ## Running a React Native Windows App

 > Make sure a browser is launched and running before running a React Native Windows app.